Do I need a visa?

 How will I pay my fees?

-All students are encouraged to pay their programme fee in full before enrolment and by doing so will receive a discount.
-Students who cannot pay the entire programme fee but would like to pay for each year in full before the start of the academic year will also be entitled to a discount.
+International students are encouraged to pay their entire programme fee in full before enrolment and by doing so will receive a discount of 10% if they are studying the programme of 2 years and more.
+Students who cannot pay the entire programme fee but would like to pay for each year in full before the start of the academic year will also be entitled to a 5% discount.
 All overseas Tier 4 students are required to pay the first year fee in full before enrolment.

 If the fees are not paid in full, a payment plan may be agreed with the College before enrolment.
 This will set out the amount that has to be paid and the date the payment is due until the balance of the fees is met.
 The payment plan scheme has a service charge of 10% and instalments must be paid by direct debit or standing order.
 An instalment plan will be issued prior to enrolment.

-Please contact the Finance team if you need any further advice regarding fees.
+Please contact the Accounts team if you need any further advice regarding fees.